xche529/tech_store/README.md

 # KIWITECH

-### KIWITECH is a full stack e-commerce tech store project using React as frontend, firebase cloud function as backend and TailwindCss for styling.
+### KIWITECH is a full stack e-commerce store project with admin dashboard using React as frontend, Firebase as backend and TailwindCSS for styling.

 ### Contributors: Betty, Tommy and James